 - In code by creating collision based on tile names or properties

-The first approach (adding shapes to tiles) is the simplest approach as it requires no code.
+We will cover approach #1 (adding shapes to tiles) first since it is the simplest to get working.
 Additional methods will be discussed at the end of this tutorial.

 Adding Shapes to Tiles

 - Open Level1Tmx.tmx in Tiled

 - Select the tileset (tsx) tab in Tiled

 If you do not see a .tsx tab, click the edit button on the tileset in your level

 - Select a tile which should have collision, such as a wall tile